AmbroiseM/ML_Fun/tensorflow/licence_plate_detection_with_yolov5/readme.md

 # License plate detection with YoloV5

-Quick and simple object detection using YoloV5 (who's paper is STILL not out :face_with_spiral_eyes:)
+Quick and simple object detection using YoloV5 (whose paper is STILL not out :face_with_spiral_eyes:)

 ## Reference
 + [YoloV5 Github](https://github.com/ultralytics/yolov5)